Bradley Hall 289

 B.A., Religion Andrews University

 Isaac W. Oliver earned his PhD at the Department of Near Eastern Studies at the University of Michigan in 2012.
 He has also studied at the Hebrew University of Jerusalem as well as in France, Argentina, and Austria.
 He speaks English, French, Portuguese, Spanish, and Modern Hebrew, and is a citizen of the US and Brazil.
-At Bradley University, he teaches courses on the New Testament, the Hebrew Bible, Second Temple Judaism as well as Jewish-Christian-Muslim relations.
+At Bradley University, he teaches courses on the New Testament, the Hebrew Bible, early Judaism as well as a course on Judaism, Christianity, and Islam.
 In the fall of 2014, Oliver received Bradley’s First Year Faculty Award.

 Oliver’s field of expertise is in Judaism and Christianity in the Greco-Roman world.
-He is particularly interested in exploring Jewish-Christian-Muslim relations in the past and present, reading the New Testament and other early Christian writings within their historical matrix as Jewish literature, the Quran as Jewish Christian literature, Second Temple Judaism, and rabbinic writings.
-His book, Torah Praxis after 70 CE: Reading Matthew and Luke-Acts as Jewish Texts, focuses on the question of Sabbath keeping, kashrut (dietary laws), and circumcision in the gospels of Matthew and Luke as well as the Acts of the Apostles.
-Oliver is also the editor of the Reviews of the Enoch Seminar (RES), a digital book review committed to the publication of book reviews on Jews and Christians in Antiquity.
-He also serves as the secretary of the Enoch Graduate Seminar, a biannual conference on Second Temple Judaism and Christian Origins.
-For further information, see http://umich.academia.edu/IsaacWOliverakadeOliveira
+His current research focuses particularly in reading the New Testament and other early Christian writings within their Jewish and Greco-Roman matrices.
+Oliver is also committed to the study of Second Temple Judaism, early rabbinic literature, and the historical inquiry of early Islam, particularly in light of Jewish and Christian texts that were written before the Quran.
+His recent book, Torah Praxis after 70 CE: Reading Matthew and Luke-Acts as Jewish Texts (Mohr Siebeck), focuses on the question of Sabbath keeping, kashrut (dietary laws), and circumcision in the gospels of Matthew and Luke as well as the Acts of the Apostles.

 - RLS 300 – Hebrew Bible